ACU Brochure

 OBJECTIVES

-1. To provide a facility to settle on a multilateral basis, payments for current international transactions among the territories of participants;
+1. To provide a facility to settle payments, on a multilateral basis, for current international transactions among the participants;

-4. To provide for currency SWAP arrangement among the participants so as to make Asian Monetary Unit available to them temporarily.
+4. To provide for currency SWAP arrangements among the participants so as to make Asian Monetary Units (AMUs) available to them temporarily.

 Goverance